 - Social support: People with BPD can behave in ways that can be alienating and even abusive to those around them.
 The behavior, though, results from intense distress, not a conscious desire to be hurtful.
 Identifying sources of social support and having allies in one's treatment process can help a person with BPD work through any relationship issues they may experience.

-Though 75% of people with BPD are women, there's little evidence that the condition is caused by biological factors, suggesting that something else may be at play.
+Although about 75% of people diagnosed with BPD are women, new findings reveal that gender plays little part in the development of the condition.
+More recent research has found that men experience borderline personality at almost the same rate as women (other genders were not studied).
+There is little evidence that the condition is caused by biological factors, suggesting that something else may be responsible.
 Some feminist groups have pointed out that BPD may be a normal reaction to abnormal circumstances, such as abuse or chronic stress.

 - Borderline personality disorder. (n.d.).
 Retrieved from http://www.nami.org/Learn-More/Mental-Health-Conditions/Borderline-Personality-Disorder